-- 1. Collect and track illness-related absence information at the time of student or staff absence. - 2.
-Report any unusually high number of illness-related student absences (e.g., greater than 10% of an entire school population or greater than 25% of a single classroom or grade) to SCPH via phone (916) 875 5881.
+- 1. Collect and track illness-related absence information at the time of student or staff absence. - Report any unusually high number of illness-related student absences (e.g., greater than 10% of an entire school population or greater than 25% of an epidemiologically linked group (classroom, grade, sports/activity team, after-school group)) to SCPH via the SCPH Outbreak Reporting Module.
 Do not include other types of school absences (e.g., family vacations). - 3.
 Require students and staff with acute flu-like symptoms to remain home until 24 hours after fever has resolved, and 48 hours after GI- related illness has subsided.
 Contact SCPH at (916) 875-5881 for guidance on duration required to exclude students and staff in the event of rash illness.